observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 For this workshop, let's use an approach that requires no changes to the application code, as it will come in handy when working with preexisting applications.
 To do so, we will make use of the [OpenTelemetry Auto instrumentation](https://opentelemetry.io/docs/concepts/instrumentation/automatic/) for different programming languages and the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/).

 This will require our application to publish their telemetry data via [otlp protocol](https://opentelemetry.io/docs/specs/otel/protocol/) (or any other of the available [receivers](https://opentelemetry.io/docs/collector/configuration/#receivers)) to the collector, which can than send them upstream into one or more of its [exporters](https://opentelemetry.io/docs/collector/configuration/#exporters).
-The collector allows you to do much more than just forwards telemetry data from your application to Azure for example.
+The collector allows you to do much more than just forward telemetry data from your application to Azure.
 Using [processors](https://opentelemetry.io/docs/collector/configuration/#processors) and [connectors](https://opentelemetry.io/docs/collector/configuration/#connectors), there is a lot of preprocessing you can do before sending your data to its end location.
 However, this is a conversation for another time or come back later when this workshop has extended to also cover these topics 😉.

-> 📝 **One final note on this topic if you wonder why you would want to preprocess your data. **
+> 📝 **One final note on this topic if you wonder why you would want to preprocess your data.**
 > These features of the collector come in very handy especially in scenarios when your cluster is not an AKS cluster but running on an edge device with low connectivity or
 > if your applications produce a lot of telemetry you need to filter/control before being sent upstream.
-> If you are interested go check out the [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector/tree/main) and [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main) for all the options and tools you have at your disposal.
+> If you are interested, go check out the [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector/tree/main) and [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main) for all the options and tools you have at your disposal.

 Now that we know how we want to instrument our solution, lets start by auto-instrumenting our applications and then deploying the new version alongside an OpenTelemetry Collector.

 ### 📱 Configure Applications

-For auto-instrumentation, our applications needs to get the OpenTelemetry SDK injected and configured, so it is able to gather telemetry data from common logging, metric, and tracing libraries.
+For auto-instrumentation, our applications need to get the OpenTelemetry SDK injected and configured, so it is able to gather telemetry data from common logging, metric, and tracing libraries.

 Let's have a look at the applications we would like to instrument.

 - The [devices-state-manager](https://github.com/observability-lab-cse/observability-lab/tree/section/03-add-basic-observability-instrumentation/sample-application/devices-state-manager) is a .NET application.
 - The [devices-api](https://github.com/observability-lab-cse/observability-lab/tree/section/03-add-basic-observability-instrumentation/sample-application/devices-api) is a Java application.

-Lets be honest and agree that the OpenTelemetry documentations are not the easiest to work with or find stuff in.
-So to give you some help we have listed the steps below on what you need to do and where to grab the information from.
+Let's be honest and agree that the OpenTelemetry documentation is not the easiest to work with or find stuff in.
+So, to give you some help, we have listed the steps below on what you need to do and where to grab the information from.

 For both applications we will add auto-instrumentation through `Dockerfile`.